graemerocher/micronaut-developerlive-workshop/create/create.md

 ## **STEP 2**: Configure the Micronaut Application

-1. To configure the Micronaut application to work with Autonomous Database open the `src/main/resources/application.yml` file and modify the default datasource connection settings as follows:
+To configure the Micronaut application to work with Autonomous Database open the `src/main/resources/application.yml` file and modify the default datasource connection settings as follows:

-    ```yaml
     <copy>
     datasources:
       default: